 Updated on 6 April, 2020, 11:00

-We will inform you as soon as we can about their reopening or if it is foreseeable how long the closure will take.
+We will inform you about other canteen reopenings or if it is foreseeable how long the other canteens will stay closed.

 BAföG support hours extended